Staying Safe at Home & In The Office

-To learn more about a specific ingredient used in a cleaning product, the American Cleaning Institute (ACI) has also developed a Cleaning Product Ingredient Inventory as a comprehensive list of unique ingredients used by ACI members to manufacture home use, dish care, laundry care and hard surface cleaning products.
+To learn more about a specific ingredient used in a cleaning product, the ACI has also developed a Product Ingredient Inventory as a comprehensive list of unique ingredients used by ACI members to manufacture home use, dish care, laundry care, and hard surface cleaning products.
 For common ingredients, ACI provides a summary of the hazard and exposure data collected, along with a summary of the screening-level risk assessment results.

 Any chemical, even water or oxygen, can be toxic if too much is ingested or absorbed into the body.
 The toxicity of a specific substance depends on a variety of factors, including how much of the substance a person is exposed to, how they are exposed, and for how long.